What is Public Notice?

 Why subscribe?

-Over three years at Vox, I established myself as one of the foremost chroniclers of Trumpism, explaining what’s happening on the American right for a largely progressive audience.
-I immersed myself in right-wing media and watched Trump rallies so you didn’t have to.
+Over three years at Vox, Aaron established himself as one of the foremost chroniclers of Trumpism, explaining what’s happening on the American right for a largely progressive audience.
+He immersed himself in right-wing media and watched Trump rallies so you didn’t have to.
+And he still does that here, with some help from friends.

-I’m fair, but not impartial.
-I think democracy and fair elections are good things and, unlike a lot of mainstream coverage, am not shy about saying so — or about holding major outlets accountable when they equivocate.
+Public Notice is fair, but not impartial.
+We think democracy and free and fair elections are good things and, unlike a lot of mainstream coverage, are not shy about saying so — or about holding major outlets accountable when they equivocate.

 What do I get if I subscribe?

-Follow me on Twitter (@atrupar) for lots of live video, commentary, and occasional snark.
-Email me (atrupar@gmail.com) to pitch ideas or just get in touch.
+Follow Aaron on Bluesky, Threads, Substack Notes, and X for lots of live video, commentary, and occasional snark.
+Email him (atrupar@gmail.com) to pitch story ideas or just get in touch.

 Consider supporting Public Notice

-This newsletter will evolve over time.
-But I’ll never pull punches, and I’ll always work hard to make sure subscribers get their money’s worth.
+We’ll never pull punches, and we’ll always work hard to make sure subscribers get their money’s worth.

-The next few years in American politics promise to be a bumpy but fascinating ride.
+2025 in American politics promises to be a bumpy but historic ride.
 I hope you’ll join me as we navigate it together.